This essay is part of a series on the value of evolutionary approaches to psychology.

 When a victim is wronged, which circumstances should produce the greatest anger?
 According to the theory, it should be the circumstances that most strongly suggest that the guilty party doesn’t value your welfare.
 This is most obviously and poignantly the case when the culprit knew exactly whom he was harming, inflicted a large cost on his victim, and barely derived any benefit from his actions.
 In other words, the theory predicts that victims will be angriest (1) when they were the specific target of the culprit, (2) when they suffered greatly, and (3) when the culprit only benefited slightly.

 Note how counterintuitive the last prediction is: victims will be less angry when their malefactor benefited more!
-This prediction seems perplexing, but it makes sense in light of this evolutionary theory of anger.
+This prediction seems perplexing, but it is predicted by this evolutionary theory of anger.
 If the guilty party didn’t benefit much, that means he was willing to hurt you for minor benefit to himself, which means he cares about you even less than if he was willing to hurt you for great benefit to himself.
 In the parlance of the theory, he has a worse welfare tradeoff ratio toward you.
 Exactly as predicted, experiments conducted across six cultures demonstrate that these precise circumstances trigger the greatest anger in victims.

 The Nature of the Guilty Party’s Apology